 Optionally, the organizer can set a transaction limit to the participants.
-Participant cards can also be locked to pause their spending at any time through Apple Wallet.
-When a co-owner or participant over the age of 18 accepts the invitation and applies, they go through the same application process as defined in the Apple Card application section in Apple Wallet.
+Participant cards can also be locked to pause their spending at any time through the Apple Wallet app.
+When a co-owner or participant over the age of 18 accepts the invitation and applies, they go through the same application process in the Apple Wallet app as defined above.